CABBALA

 are from the countryside and were formerly peasants.
 Capital deepening means adding

-more capital (such as by employing more sophisticated and expensive machinery) for the use
+more capital (such as by employing more sophisticated and expensive machinery) to be used by

 CAPITAL — Constant